wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 ✨For perfect power management and smooth boost
 if you got unnormal cpu boost issue or overheating issue,i recommand to do this

-upgrade your bios to 1.28,could be download in HUAWEI's official page
+upgrade your bios to 1.28,could be downloaded in HUAWEI's official page

 1.Format a usb stick to fat32